NewCastile/chicksgold-water-jug-challenge/README.md

 **Remainder**: To make another test yo have to reload the page.

+## The React approach

+The whole loop algorithm its made by the useTrack custom hook.
+This hook is responsible running the loop, keeping the state of steps taken to achieve the goal and to end the loop in case the goal is achieved or the loop repeats itself at a certain point.
+In the `useTrack.tsx` file you will also find comments pointing out important information to understand the hooks functionality.

 ## About testing

 Im new to testing and to be fair this was a real challenge for me, not only did i run out of time but most